 And the good news… it won’t cost an arm or a leg.
 Or even a finger.

 Spoiler alert: I've included a 15% discount for Tep Wireless at the end of the article!

-Update January 2019: I've add a photo of the latest model hotspot which now lasts even longer - over 10 hours on 1 charge.
+Update March 2019: I've added photos and specs of the latest model hotspot which now lasts even longer - over 10 hours on 1 charge.
 It's now also available in 3 fun colours (some of my photos include the pre-release silver version).
 The slimmer design fits even better in my pocket.
 All the other benefits are the same as the previous model.

 Travelwifi 4G – Pocket Sized Travel Wi-Fi Hotspot